Openhab-Nodes/website/content/en/developer/addons.md

 At this point in time you are already able to edit and play around with the example addons.
 To start your own addon, you first define required metadata.
 That is what the next section is about.

-## Define Meta-data

-Before you dive into coding, let us define all the required meta data first:
-Most and importantly, the addon description file.

-### Configurations in Addons
+## Configurations in Addons

 Configuration, may it be Thing or Addon or Service configuration, in openHAB X ~~should~~ must always be possible in textual form as well as graphical via forms and dialogs.
 For this to work, a configuration description is necessary.
-This is also a form of metadata.
+This is a form of metadata.
 OHX uses **JsonSchema** for this purpose.

 {{< callout type="danger" >}}